ANG DATING DAAN WORLDWIDE BIBLE EXPLOITATION BY ELI SORIANO

 I am just following the wise counsel in Acts 17:11 regarding the believers in Berea: “The people there were more open-minded than the people in Thessalonica.
 They listened to the message with great eagerness, and every day they studied the Scriptures to see if what Paul said was really true.”
 (Act 17:11 GNB).

-So in application of this passage, we will study the Scripture itself to see if what Eli Soriano teaches is in line with what really the Bible says.
+So in an application of this passage, we will study the Scripture itself to see if what Eli Soriano teaches is in line with what really the Bible says.

 Eli Soriano and the “Spirit of Prophecy”

-In the beginning of his article, Eli Soriano is attempting to put some credibility on his position as a preacher since he claims to be a prophet by applying the “Spirit of Prophecy” to his mission.
+At the beginning of his article, Eli Soriano is attempting to put some credibility on his position as a preacher since he claims to be a prophet by applying the “Spirit of Prophecy” to his mission.
 He wrote:

 “the spirit of prophecy is the testimony of Jesus